logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 ##### Event time

-The event time column represent the time at which the event was generated.
-For example, with transaction data, the event time is the time at which a given transaction was made.
+The event time column represents the time at which the event was generated.
+For example, with transaction data, the event time is the time at which a given transaction happened.
 In the context of feature pipelines, the event time is often also the end timestamp of the interval of events included in the feature computation.
-For example, computing the feature "number of purchases by customer last week", the event timestamp should be the day that's used as a reference date for this "last week" window.
+For example, computing the feature "number of purchases by customer last week", the event time should be the last day of this "last week" window.

 The event time is added to the primary key when writing to the offline feature store.
-This will make sure that the offline feature store has the entire history.
-As an example, if a user has done multiple purchases on a website, the event time being part of the primary key, will ensure that all the purchases for each user (user_id) will be saved in the feature group.
+This will make sure that the offline feature store has the entire history of feature values over time.
+As an example, if a user has made multiple purchases on a website, each of the purchases for a given user (identified by a user_id) will be saved in the feature group, with each purchase having a different event time (the combination of user_id and event_time makes up the primary key for the offline feature store).

 The event time **is not** part of the primary key when writing to the online feature store.
 This will ensure that the online feature store has the most recent version of the feature vector for each primary key.